lexik/LexikWorkflowBundle/README.md

 * `getWorkflowIdentifier()` returns an unique identifier used to store a model state in the database ;
 * `getWorkflowData()` returns an array of data to store with a model state ;
-* `getWorkflowObject()` returns the actual model object, it will be passed to the security context by the default ProcessHandler.
+* `getWorkflowObject()` returns the final object, it will be passed to the security context by the default ProcessHandler.

 Here's an example of a `PostModel` class we could use in the `post_publication` process: